rthaut/typescript-eslint-prettier-starter/README.md

-# TypeScript eslint prettier starter
+# TypeScript ESLint Prettier Starter

 A starter project to enable:

-🚀 TypeScript for compilation and sanity
+🚀 [TypeScript](https://www.typescriptlang.org/) for compilation and sanity
-✅ ESLint to keep your code in check
+✅ [ESLint](https://eslint.org/) to keep your code in check
-✈ AirBnb eslint config as base, so you don't have to reinvent the wheel
-✨ Prettier to make stuff prettiest
+✨ [Prettier](https://prettier.io/) to make stuff prettiest
-🤘 VS code integration so you don't have to worry about all of this none-sense
+🤘 [VS Code](https://code.visualstudio.com/) integration so you don't have to worry about all of this none-sense